Literary Dog Names – 215+ Ideas from BooksLast updated: by Jessi Larson

 - Fluffy – from Harry Potter and the Sorcerer’s Stone

 - Ghost – Jon Snow’s canine companion in Game of Thrones

 - Lad – from the novel Lad, A Dog

 - Laska – Levin’s hunting dog in Anna Karenina

 - Lassie – Lassie Come Home

-- Marley – The mischievous dog who made us laugh and cry in Marley and Me
+- Marley – the mischievous dog in Marley and Me

 - Max – How the Grinch Stole Christmas